nobitlost/imp-central-api-old/README.md

 This library is a JavaScript wrapper for the [Electric Imp impCentral API (v5)](https://preview-apidoc.electricimp.com). **TODO: change the link to the final one**

+It covers the functionality needed for development processes.
+The library does not cover factory and production processes.

 ## Library Usage

 Using the library you are doing: